How to Design a Dog Park

 Water fountains are crucial for the post-exercise health of both dogs and people.
 They eliminate the need for unsanitary standing water in bowls or buckets, which can spread disease and attract mosquitoes.

-Stainless steel fountains prevent rust and offer additional options like maintenance hose bibbs, freeze-resistant valves, Americans with Disabilities Act accessibility or ADA accessibility, and sponsorship plaques.
+Stainless steel fountains prevent rust and offer additional options like maintenance hose bibbs, freeze-resistant valves, Americans with Disabilities Act or ADA accessibility, and sponsorship plaques.

 Irrigation systems benefit all surfaces, reducing dust and eliminating odours, particularly in arid climates.